Herodes Atticus: Children

 After Regilla died in 160, Herodes Atticus never married again.
-When he died in 177, his son Atticus Bradua and his grandchildren survived him.
 Sometime after his wife's death, he adopted his cousin's first grandson Lucius Vibullius Claudius Herodes as his son.
+When Herodes Atticus died in 177, his son Atticus Bradua and his grandchild survived him.

 Legacy

 Herodes Atticus and his wife Regilla, from the 2nd century until the present, have been considered great benefactors in Greece, in particular in Athens.
 The couple are commemorated in Herodou Attikou Street and Rigillis Street and Square, in downtown Athens.
 In Rome, their names are also recorded on modern streets, in the Quarto Miglio suburb close to the area of the Triopio.